anBertoli/go-microservice-project/README.md

 As anticipated above, services implement all the business logic of the application.
 They are agnostic of the concrete transport methods used to expose them to the world.
 In other words, you can reuse the same service to provide similar functionalities to a JSON REST API server, to a CLI, to an RPC server and so on.
 Services are modelled as interfaces.
-By using interfaces, you enforce the fact that transport adapters couldn't introspect you business logic.
+By using interfaces, you enforce the fact that transport adapters couldn't introspect your business logic.

-In practice, services of this project are modeled as concrete implementations of an interface defined specifically for a specific domain area (users, galleries and so on).
+In practice, the services of this project are modeled as concrete implementations of an interface defined specifically for a specific domain area (users, galleries and so on).
 Service middlewares also satisfy the same interface, so they can be chained together and with the core service to provide additional functionalities and to enhance **composability**.

 The following code snippet puts the concept in practice.
 It is only a trivial example, but it could help to grasp the idea.